 Schedule consistent time with friends and relatives.

 The majority of workers said they plan to spend more time with friends and family during their retirement years, according to an HSBC survey.
-Of course, distance along with work, kids, etc., are valid reasons why we don’t spend as much time with loved ones as much as we want.
+Of course, distance along with work, kids, etc., are valid reasons why we don’t spend as much time with loved ones as we want.

 But when you consider how essential socializing is in life, there is an incentive to find creative solutions for spending more time with friends and relatives.